Minds On

 What does the word citizenship mean to you?
 What does it mean to be a Canadian citizen?
 Brainstorm a list of ideas using a method of your choice.

-A citizen is an inhabitant of a city, town, or country; also, a person who is legally entitled to exercise the rights and freedoms of a country in which he or she lives.
+A citizen is an inhabitant of a city, town, or country; also, a person who is legally entitled to exercise the rights and freedoms of a country in which they live.

-Do you think Canada is a welcoming nation today?
-Has it opened its arms to people immigrating to Canada?
-Are we a country of tolerance, respect, and diversity, which is free from racism and prejudice?
+Do you think Canada is a welcoming nation?
+Does it open its arms to people immigrating to Canada?
+Is it a country of tolerance, respect, and diversity, free from racism and prejudice?
 Why or why not?

 Record your thoughts using a method of your choice and use the following carousel to help spark ideas!